 Estimates of precipitation isotope values at the Burial Lake location were obtained from the Online Isotopes in Precipitation Calculator (OIPC; Fig. 2; Bowen et al., 2005).
 OIPC values are interpolated from Global Network of Isotopes in Precipitation (GNIP) stations, the nearest to Burial Lake being on the Arctic coast at Barrow, where an event-based collection by Putman et al. (2017) also exists.
 OIPC monthly amount-weighted 18O value estimates for the Burial Lake location, range between -25 and -12‰, with a mean annual average value of -18.3‰.
 Estimates of stream water 18O values of -21.7‰ at the Burial Lake location are based on spatial interpolation across Alaska (Lachniet et al., 2016).

-The upper NRB is difficult to regularly access and little is measured or known about the watershed’s isotope hydrology.
-In 1997, water samples from five lakes located within the NRB were collected by float plane and analyzed for 18O and 2H values that provide context for this study (Table 1).
-The comparison with water isotope data from lakes sampled within the central Brooks Range (Clegg and Hu, 2010; Anderson et al., 2016) and available estimates of precipitation, rivers, and frozen ground help to develop a context for understanding and interpreting the Burial Lake chironomid-18O values and variations (Fig. 3).
-Of the five lakes sampled in the NRB, Burial Lake has the lowest 18O value of -16.8‰, which reflects its open hydrology and reduced evaporative effect on 18O values by comparison with closed lakes.
+The upper NRB is difficult to access and little is measured or known about the watershed’s isotope hydrology.
+In 1997, water samples from five lakes within the NRB (visited by float plane) were analyzed for 18O and 2H values and provide a context for this study (Table 1).
+Comparison with water isotope data from lakes sampled within the central Brooks Range (Clegg and Hu, 2010; Anderson et al., 2016) and available estimates of precipitation, rivers, and frozen ground helps to develop a context for understanding and interpreting the Burial Lake chironomid-18O values and variations (Fig. 3).
+Of the five lakes sampled in the NRB, Burial Lake has the lowest 18O value of -16.8‰, which reflects its open hydrology and the reduced evaporative effect on 18O values in comparison with closed lakes.
 The NRB lake waters define an evaporation line (NRB-EL) with a slope of 6.22 (R2=0.96, p-value = 0.0398).
 Within the 95% confidence limits of the regression, slopes range between 4.4 to 8.0 (Fig. 3).
-If lower slopes between 6 and 5 are realistic, then the NRB-EL intercept would fall near the OIPC annual average of -18.6‰, and comparison with NRB lake water values of between -17 to -10‰ indicates as much as ~10‰ in lake water evaporative enrichment.
-If higher slopes between 6 and 9 account for the trends forming a line nearly parallel to the GMWL or a local MWL, then higher lake water values could suggest a summer rainfall effect.
-However, this is unlikely for lakes with negative deuterium excess values (d-excess = D-18O*8), which indicates the effects of kinetic fractionation during evaporation (Leng and Marshall, 2004; Anderson et al., 2016).
+If lower slopes between 6 and 5 are realistic, then the NRB-EL intercept would fall near the OIPC annual average of -18.6‰.
+As NRB lake water values lie between -17 to -10‰, thuis would indicate as much as ~10‰ in lake water evaporative enrichment.
+If higher slopes (between 6 and 9) account for the trends, forming a line nearly parallel to the GMWL or a local MWL, then higher lake water values could suggest a summer rainfall effect.
+However, this second scenario is unlikely for lakes with negative deuterium excess values (d-excess = D-18O*8; Table 1), which indicate the effects of kinetic fractionation during evaporation (Leng and Marshall, 2004; Anderson et al., 2016).

 Table 1.
 Noatak River Basin lake water isotope data